f-llewellyn/f-llewellyn/README.md

 ## ℹ What Am I Doing?

-  - 👨‍💻 Learning how to center a div.
+  - 👨‍💻 Learning how to centre a div.
   - 👨‍🎓 Doing 3 A-Levels.
   - 🚲 Falling off my bike.